emul8/emul8/README.rst

    -d            debug mode
-   -e COMMAND    execute command on startup (does not allow the [file] argument) -h            help & usage
+   -e COMMAND    execute command on startup (does not allow the [file] argument) -p            remove steering codes (e.g., colours) from output -P PORT       listen on a port for monitor commands instead of opening a window -h            help & usage

 where ``[file]`` is an optional argument - path to a script that should be loaded on startup.